fosslight/fosslight-guide-en/scanner/3_dependency.md

 - 📃 [Pattern matching guide](https://scancode-toolkit.readthedocs.io/en/stable/cli-reference/scan-options-pre.html?highlight=ignore#glob-pattern-matching)

 ### Tips to run
-When you run the FOSSLight Dependency Scanner, the input path('-p' option) should be designated as the top directory of the project where the package manager's manifest file exists as above.
+When running the FOSSLight Dependency Scanner, it sequentially detects package manager manifest files starting from the input path (using the -p option).
+If a manifest file is detected, the scanner stops searching for additional manifest files in subdirectories and proceeds with dependency analysis.
+(If you want the scanner to analyze dependencies for all manifest files found throughout the entire input path, please run it with the -r option.)
 The manifest file of each package manager is as follows:
 ```
   - Npm : package.json